The Digitised Manuscripts site contains many different kinds of manuscripts, archives and documents. Much

 Catalogue of Illuminated Manuscripts.

-Sixty-seven manuscripts included in the exhibition are to be added to the Digitised Manuscripts site by the end
+Over half of the manuscripts included in the exhibition are now available on the Digitised Manuscripts website

-of summer 2012 as part of a project funded generously by the AHRC.
-These manuscripts were chosen based on their
+as part of a project funded by the AHRC.
+These manuscripts were chosen based on their importance for current

 Medieval and Earlier Manuscripts Blog